DOME-Marketplace/dome-odrl-profile/policy/replication/README.md

 >
 > this is the Policy Administration Point (**PAP**)

-3. When the `sink`-marketplace tries to access the catalogue, the `source`-marketplace will enforce the Access Control Policies (through
+3. When the `Sink`-marketplace tries to access the catalogue, the `Source`-marketplace will enforce the Access Control Policies (through
    **PEP**/**PDP**).
 A successful retrieval means that replication is allowed.
-4. It’s up to the `sink`-marketplace to decide whether to expose the offering or not.
+4. It’s up to the `Sink`-marketplace to decide whether to expose the offering or not.
 However, if it agrees to publish, this should happen according to Usage Control Policies (Visibility Policies, see below).

 >
 > > if it agrees